real cost of cheap food

 of 'cheap' food, it wouldn't be cheap at all.

-more on factory farms, click the pig image to visit the GRACE Factory Farm Project.
+more on factory farms, click the pig image to visit the Food&WaterWatch factory farm facts page.

 if you're concerned about the way some people treat animals.